-The prospect of getting arrested and going to jail is a scary and stressfull situation, not only for whoever is incarcerated, but also their family and friends.
-This guide is designed to give you all the information and tips that you need to make helping someone get out of jail less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful situation, not only for whoever is incarcerated, but also their family and friends.
+This guide is designed to give you all the information and tips that you need to make helping someone get out of jail less stressful.
 If you have a specific question, please feel free to ask them, and also any tips or comments that could be a benefit to other people in the same situation would be welcome.

 Henry County Jail